njraladdin/few-shot-chatbot/Project.md

 TODO:
 - show token count, done
 - option to run tempaltes directly in conversaiton witohut having to send a mesage

+- problem :
+page is not clear. what's the main section to use? conversation but at hte same time i want ot see current examples and tempaltes

+remove inputting templtates and examepls in conversation. use the ones in the exampels and templates section autoamtically